 - 7 Cheap Ways to Travel Across Europe – Even with the falling euro, traveling around Europe can still be fairly expensive.
 Here are seven ways to backpack Europe without breaking the bank.

-- Are Train Passes Worth It? – Everyone traveling to Europe wonders if they will save money by buying a rail pass or if it’s cheaper to buy tickets as they go.
+- Are Eurail Passes Worth It? – Everyone traveling to Europe wonders if they will save money by buying a rail pass or if it’s cheaper to buy tickets as they go.
 This detailed post will give you the pros and cons of buying a rail pass!

 - Would You Contiki? – Is a Contiki tour cheaper than backpacking Europe solo?
 Are the tours worth doing?
 Find out more about the costs of solo vs group travel and whether a Contiki tour is right for you.

 - Sailing Around Croatia with Busabout – Busabout is a hugely popular tour company for those backpacking Europe.
 They are especially famous for their Croatia sailing trips.
 Here’s a review of my experience I took with them.

 Step 5: Save Money While Backpacking Europe

 - How to Save Money on Food – While traveling Europe, food often becomes a major expense.
 Here are some tips for saving money on food so you still can afford a nice meal out every now and then.

 - How to Use the Sharing Economy to Save Money – The rise of the sharing economy has made backpacking Europe so much easier and cheaper.
 This post lists all my favorite ridesharing, house sharing local meeting websites so you can get off the tourist trail and experience day-to-day life with locals!